How to Freeze Basil (Whole Leaves or Ice Cube Trays)

 One of my favorite ways to save basil is by making basil ice cubes.
 I know that sounds somewhat odd, but it will seriously add some flavor to your next saute dish.

-I like to grow an abundance of fresh herbs in my garden to eat with fresh pasta or pesto, but sometimes there’s just too many to eat before they go bad.
+I like to grow an abundance of fresh herbs in my garden to eat with fresh pasta or pesto, but sometimes there’s just too much to eat before they go bad.
 This is a good method for preserving fresh basil leaves and infusing them in oil.

 cubes of frozen basil

-Evenly distribute them into an ice cube mold and top them off with a little bit more oil to cover the leaves–this prevents them from changing color and getting frostbitten.
-Freeze them overnight and then transfer the cubes into an airtight Ziplock bag.
+• Evenly distribute the paste into an ice cube mold and top the cubes off with a little bit more oil to cover the leaves – this prevents them from changing color and getting frostbitten.
+I suggest measuring the paste into one or two tablespoon increments so you can easily transfer the right amount to your recipes later.

 How to use frozen basil